SolutionsLogicielsBreton/Control4-Zigbee2MQTT/README.md

 The Zigbee2MQTT driver connects Control4 to an MQTT broker to communicate with Zigbee2MQTT.

-The bridge then sends messages to the child drivers to control specific devices.
+The bridge then communicates with the child drivers to control specific devices.

 <div style="page-break-after: always"></div>